binarykitchen/videomail-for-ninja-forms/README.md

 ## Examples

-In the `/examples` folder you can see some ready-to-import Ninja Forms templates for re-use.
+In the `/examples` folder you can see some ready-to-import Ninja Forms templates and HTML examples for re-use.
 They might inspire you ...